itchio/itch/docs/integrating/platforms/linux.md

 ### 1. Distribute a simple archive

-.deb and .rpm are both complicated package formats with a large set of rules, maintaining such packages are a full-time job, and there is no official way to install them without administrator privilege.
+.deb and .rpm are both complicated package formats with a large set of rules, maintaining such packages is a full-time job, and there is no official way to install them without administrator privilege.

 Instead, simply pack your assets, executables and libraries in a simple archive,